NORTH CAROLINA STATE UNIVERSITY

 Required courses (credit hours): HF in Systems Design (3), Occupational Biomechanics (3), ISE Seminar (1), Human Performance Modeling (3), Experimental Statistics II (3)

-Electives: Occupational Safety Engineering (3), Bayesian Decision Analysis (3), Human-Computer Interaction (3), Systems Safety (3), Ergonomic Performance Assessment (3), Human Information Processing (3), Upper-Extremity Biomechanics (3), Spine Biomechanics (3), Cognitive Engineering (3), Research Practicum in Human Factors & Ergonomics (3), Safety Practicum (3), Risk Assessment (3)
+Electives: Occupational Safety Engineering (3), Musculoskeletal Mechanics (3), Human-Computer Interaction (3), Systems Safety Engineering (3), Environmental Stress, Physiology & Performance (3), Ergonomic Performance Assessment (3), Human Information Processing (3), Upper-Extremity Biomechanics (3), Spine Biomechanics (3), Cognitive Engineering (Seminar in Ergonomics; 3), Research Practicum in Occupational Biomechanics (3)

 Required courses outside department: 3 minor courses for MS; 5 minor courses for PhD